tegola-hubs/tegola-hubs.github.com/howto/emf.md

 significantly lower, by about 10 dB.
 This means that if we turn this equipment up all the way, the RMS power is only about 2W.

-Here are some values for equation [eq:power] worked out with different transmit powers – a reasonably conservative estimate for the RMS output, the regulatory limit, and a larger value, exceeding the regulatory limit by a significant margin:
+Here are some values for the above equation worked out with different transmit powers – a reasonably conservative estimate for the RMS output, the regulatory limit, and a larger value, exceeding the regulatory limit by a significant margin: